jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 personalized learning experience based on their unique behaviors and profile, such as job function, security posture, and past actions.
-For example, our phish simulations are tailored to each users performance based on telemetry from previous simulations sent.
-Providing personalized learning experiences based on each individuals unique behaviors and profile can enable organizations to make a real impact in reducing phish susceptibility.
+For example, our phish simulations are tailored to each user’s performance based on telemetry from previous simulations sent.
+Providing personalized learning experiences based on each individual’s unique behaviors and profile can enable organizations to make a real impact in reducing phish susceptibility.
 Percentage of clicks on phish simulations